A Deadly Silence

 Allen viewed his mission as a moral one - like many before him, he was unable to see that morality goes two ways.
 We have a moral imperative before us now, which is to assert the true meaning of the Christian faith as a moral force to counter the relativism of those who believe that murder is justified, and that the means justifies the ends.

 Would-be assassin Cole Thomas Allen was a part-time teacher.
 How ironic that part of the problem is an education system that raises up those who consider it nothing to break our vital social contract.
 If you are a Christian leader looking to affirm the basic principles upon which our society and our Christian values rest, that would be a good place to start.
 A reluctance to speak out, for whatever reason, condemns us as acquiescent in the face of evil.
+But please don’t turn it into baby food.
+This isn’t about preaching to the choir.
+Jesus didn’t come among us to be “nice”, but to speak the truth and take a stand against evil.

 Father David